General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

-It is also worth noting that for the more asymmetric systems a few milliseconds post-merger, most of the matter in $M_{\rm bound}$ is in the tidal tail, not the disk.
+For the more asymmetric systems a few milliseconds post-merger, most of the matter in $M_{\rm bound}$ is in the tidal tail, not the disk.
 For example, the LS220-178-106-vis system $4\,{\rm ms}$ post-merger only has $\sim 0.05M_\odot$ of material within $\sim 40\,{\rm km}$ of the black hole, where the matter appears to follow mostly circular orbits, and $\sim 0.09M_\odot$ of material in the bound tidal tail.
 This may be a particularly important distinction if we intend to predict late-time matter outflows, as the matter remaining outside of the black hole is a lot less bound than we might expect if we were to assume a compact accretion disk around the black hole remnant.
-This is also why SFHo-178-106 and SFHo-180-131 appear relatively similar $2\,{\rm ms}$ post-merger (Fig.~\ref{fig:Collapse}): their disks are not very different, but SFHo-180-131 has a much more massive tidal tail extending well out of the depicted region.
+The binding energy of the remnant disk has been shown to be an important predictor of the fraction of that matter that ends up ejected in post-merger outflows~\cite{Fernandez:2020oow}.
+As a result, SFHo-178-106 and SFHo-180-131 appear relatively similar $2\,{\rm ms}$ post-merger (Fig.~\ref{fig:Collapse}): their disks are not very different, but SFHo-180-131 has a much more massive tidal tail extending well out of the depicted region.
+We should expect SFHo-178-106 to produce more massive post-merger outflows both due to the higher amount of matter remaining outside of the black hole, and because of the more compact nature of the SFHo-180-131 remnant.
 The properties of the matter in the disk and tidal tail are also fairly distinct: while the disk is heated by shocks during its circularization, the tidal tail remains very cold (see Fig.~\ref{fig:Temp}).
 The same result holds for black hole-disk-tail systems in neutron star-black hole mergers; see for example Fig. 6 of~\cite{Brege:2018kii}, which is quite similar to our Fig.~\ref{fig:Temp} despite the different binary types, mass ratios, and equations of state used.